 Along the way, you will walk by Kálvária Kápolna (Calvary Chapel), a very small chapel.
 Then the trail becomes a bit more rugged and steep but still pretty easy.

-Once you’re at the top, you’ll see the entrance for Visegrád Citadel.
+So, when you reached the top of the hiking trail, you will see the entrance.
 Pay for the entrance and walk all the way to the back to the terraces.
 This is where you can see the Danube Bend and a panoramic view of the countryside.

 Walk up the set of staircase to the citadel.
 Then follow a set of passages and stairways inside the Upper Castle and you can see several exhibits including the displays of medieval weapons, figurines showcasing life in the Middle Ages, and much more.